 Czyzewska, Barbara (2016) The role of knowledge transference in the process of internationalisation: the case of the London Hilton.
 Doctoral thesis, University of West London.

-Barbara Czyzewska PhD Thesis (Final - November 2016).pdf - Draft Version
+Barbara Czyzewska PhD Thesis (Final - November 2016).pdf - Submitted Version

 Download (10MB) | Preview

 The Twentieth Century’s hotel industry saw a shift from independently managed grand hotels to the increasing influence of multinational hotel companies whilst processes of globalisation contributed to the international movement of people, ideas and practices.
 The London Hilton was the first subsidiary of this American branded chain to open in Britain undergoing, at the time, cultural and social changes associated with the ‘Swinging Sixties’.

 The history of grand hotels has been thoroughly documented however there is lack of business history research into the expansion process of modern multinational hotel companies.
 The aim of this study is to explore the process of internationalisation of Hilton Hotels through the transference of knowledge between the parent company and the London subsidiary.
 International business theory is investigated in pursuit of establishing relationships between the concepts of transference of knowledge, multiple-embeddedness and negotiation of legitimacy, collectively forming a conceptual framework driving this research.